dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 Applications that use `iframe` may experience issues with `SameSite=Lax` or `SameSite=Strict` cookies because iframes are treated as cross-site scenarios.

-The `SameSite=None` option may cause compatibility problems with clients that implemented the prior [2016 draft standard](https://tools.ietf.org/html/draft-west-first-party-cookies-07) (for example, iOS 12).
+The `SameSite=None` option may cause compatibility problems with clients that implemented the prior [2016 draft standard](https://tools.ietf.org/html/draft-west-first-party-cookies-07), for example, iOS 12.
 See [Supporting older browsers](#sob) in this document.

 Each ASP.NET component that emits cookies needs to decide if SameSite is appropriate.

-Please see [Known Issues](#known) for problems with applications after installing the 2019 .Net SameSite updates.
+See [Known Issues](#known) for problems with applications after installing the 2019 .Net SameSite updates.

 ## Using SameSite in ASP.NET 4.7.2 and 4.8

-.Net currently supports the [2019 draft standard](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00) for SameSite.
-Developers are able to programatically control the value of the SameSite header using the [HttpCookie.SameSite Property](/dotnet/api/system.web.httpcookie.samesite#System_Web_HttpCookie_SameSite).
-Setting this property to `Strict`, `Lax`, or `None` will result in those values being written on the network with the cookie.
+.Net 4.7.2 and 4.8 supports the [2019 draft standard](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00) for SameSite.
+Developers are able to programmatically control the value of the SameSite header using the [HttpCookie.SameSite property](/dotnet/api/system.web.httpcookie.samesite#System_Web_HttpCookie_SameSite).
+Setting the `SameSite` property to `Strict`, `Lax`, or `None` results in those values being written on the network with the cookie.
 Setting it equal to `(SameSiteMode)(-1)` indicates that no SameSite header should be included on the network with the cookie.
-The [HttpCookie.Secure Property](/dotnet/api/system.web.httpcookie.secure) (or 'requireSSL' in config files) can be used to mark the cookie as `Secure` or not.
+The [HttpCookie.Secure Property](/dotnet/api/system.web.httpcookie.secure), or 'requireSSL' in config files, can be used to mark the cookie as `Secure` or not.

 New `HttpCookie` instances will default to `SameSite=(SameSiteMode)(-1)` and `Secure=false`.
-These defaults can be overridden in the `system.web/httpCookies` configuration section, where the string "Unspecified" is a friendly configuration-only syntax for `(SameSiteMode)(-1)`.
+These defaults can be overridden in the `system.web/httpCookies` configuration section, where the string `"Unspecified"` is a friendly configuration-only syntax for `(SameSiteMode)(-1)`:

 ```xml
 <configuration>
  <system.web>